-Rio de Janeiro in August: Weather and What to Do
+Rio de Janeiro in August: Weather, beaches and what to do

 If you've been weighing up July versus August, the honest answer is that August offers most of the same advantages with fewer crowds and lower prices.
 For visitors who care about value and conditions over events, it's arguably the stronger choice.